 First issued in 2007, the Joan Kovach Safety Leadership Award recognizes Mahoning Valley businesses and individuals who have effectively transformed their work places from high-risk cultures into safety-driven environments funded and supported by executive management.
 The award is named in honor of Joan Kovach, a long-time safety advocate and owner of City Machine Technologies, Inc. until her death in 2006.

-To nominate a company or individual for the 2013 Joan Kovach Safety Leadership Award, download and complete a nomination form.
-Submit it to Bergen Giordani.
+To nominate a company or individual for the 2015 Joan Kovach Safety Leadership Award, download and complete a nomination form then submit it to Jennifer Mascardine.

 The Joan Kovach Safety Leadership Award recipient is honored at the annual Mahoning Valley Safety Council Leadership Awards Luncheon.
 The luncheon also recognizes all companies that have made significant progress reducing the number and severity of worker injury claims.

 Previous winners of the Kovach Safety Leadership Award include:

 2012 Taylor Steel, Inc.

 2011 Ronald Nicolli, Ohio BWC Safety Consultant